Skip Ribbon Commands

 Before offering places, tertiary institutions often look at each student’s ATAR and the combination of VCE subjects they finished.

-To receive an ATAR you must complete 4 Unit 3 and 4 sequences, including a VCE English subject and complete the graded assessments for those subjects.
+To receive an ATAR you must complete 4 Unit 3–4 sequences, including a VCE English subject and get a study score for those subjects.

 The Victorian Tertiary Admissions Centre (VTAC) calculates your ATAR.
-Go to VTAC for more about the ATAR and tertiary course options.
+For more about the ATAR and tertiary course options, see the VTAC website.

 You will also receive a Statement of Results in December.